 The 562–metre basalt spire is also home to the endemic Lord Howe Island stick insect or phasmid, long thought to be extinct and rediscovered on the pyramid’s shores in 2001.

-Operators including Reef n Beyond and Sea to Summit run boat tours to the pyramid, which include lunch and the chance to snorkel if tides permit.
+Operators including Reef n Beyond and Sea to Summit run boat tours to the pyramid.
 Often schools of dolphins accompany the boat on its journey there.

 Diving the pyramid with Pro Dive Lord Howe is a world–class highlight, and divers can expect clear waters to see huge schools of fish including Sweep, Amberjack, Kingfish, Rainbow Runners, Trevally and Silver Drummer, and the occasional Marlin and Wahoo.
 Whale Sharks have also been sighted on the trip to the Pyramid.
 Ball’s Pyramid is the place to spot the rare Ballina Angelfish, which usually keep to very deep waters.